 About Tecnifibre X-One Biphase

-Tecnifibre’s X-One Biphase is a premium multifilament string that was developed with three key goals in mind: power, feel and comfort.
+Tecnifibre’s X-One Biphase is a premium multifilament string built with three key goals in mind: power, feel, and comfort.

 X-One Biphase comes in three different gauges: 16/1.30mm, 17/1.24mm, and 18/1.18mm.
 You can also pick it up in natural white or red, which is pretty cool.